• Skip to primary navigation

 Bûche de Noël Variations

 Similar to a layer cake, the variations of Bûche de Noël are endless.
 I love the combination of Dark Chocolate, Orange zest and Grand Marnier as in this recipe as it reminds me of the holidays but you can also choose to pair your chocolate sponge cake with any filing you wish.
-Simple whipped cream, chocolate buttercream, nutella spread, cherry buttercream.
+Simple whipped cream, chocolate buttercream, nutella spread, chocolate frosting, cherry buttercream.
 You can also use a vanilla sponge cake as a base and fill with pistachio cream or chocolate ganache or peppermint buttercream.
 Feel free to mix and match and experiment.

 When to serve Bûche de Noël